- やさしい日本語

 We will introduce you to the residence statuses that allow you to work in the construction industry.

-The Technical Intern Training Program is a system aimed at promoting international cooperation through the transfer of skills based on human resource development.
+Technical Intern Training The system aims to promote international cooperation through the transfer of skills, etc. based on human resource development.

-There are two types of technical intern training: "independent company type" and "group supervision type."
+There are two types of Technical Intern Training: "company alone" and "group supervision type".

-The classification of the technical intern training program and the status of residence differ depending on the acceptance method (individual enterprise type or supervised organization type).
+Technical Intern Training The classification of the system and the status of residence differ depending on the acceptance method for the company's sole and group supervision types.

 First year in Japan (Acquisition of skills, etc.) |